SAP-samples/teched2023-AD261/exercises/ex5/README.md

-# Exercise 5 - Check transport action logs and view the deployed content
+# Exercise 5 - Confirm Production Deployment

 </br>
 </b>First step is to check the action logs in the Cloud Transport Management service UI.